westerlin/littlebigadventure/README.md

   * __writestory.py__ (converts JSON to story.DB to be used in game engine above)

 Programs in __bold__ represent main programs.
-All other a modules to be included.
+All other are modules which are included.

 NB! repository also include samples of JSON files which are placed in ./story subfolder